dqrobotics/cpp-examples/cmake/cplex_interface/README.md

 sudo apt-get install libdqrobotics-interface-cplex
 ```

 3. Set your CPLEX library PATH on the CMakeLists.txt.
-If your CPLEX library is located in /opt/ibm/ILOG will be founded automatically.
+If your CPLEX library is located in /opt/ibm/ILOG it will be found automatically.
 Otherwise, your must set your CPLEX library manually.
 To do so, change the line

 ```CMAKE
 set(AUTO_CPLEX_PATH true)